AH-64D-Apache-Official-Project/AH-64D/pages/flightmodel/sfmplus.md

 **Dual Engine Torque**

-{% include warning.html content="Exceeding 100 - 115% dual engine torque for greater than 6 seconds, or 115% Torque for any amount of time will result in a catastrophic transmission failure and/or loss of aircraft and crew!"" %}
+{% include warning.html content="Exceeding 100 - 115% dual engine torque for greater than 6 seconds, or 115% Torque for any amount of time will result in a catastrophic transmission failure and/or loss of aircraft and crew!"%}

 | Tq | Time |
 |:--|:--|